 From there, Stanley takes an elevator up into a room full of monitors that extend upward, displaying every room in the office, implying that the boss had spied on him and his coworkers.
 Visibly disturbed, Stanley pressed onward, stepping into the Mind Control Facility, seeing button terminals and computers in a circular room.

 Does that mean Stanley’s emotions at work were all manipulated by a greater force?
 As indicated by those colorful buttons?
 There were more questions than answers, but that’s not important, really!
 Stanley was having none of it.
 So he entered the long hallway at the end of the Mind Control Chamber, to shut down the control panel once and for all.

 No matter, what’s done is done.
 Stanley awaited the day he would be free of his mundane job pressing buttons.
 He slowly walked into the light, relieved that he won’t be told what to do (wait just a minute) or where to go anymore.
-How ironic, we have the least amount of control over Stanley when he is finally “free”.
-We didn’t make a single decision of our own either, I wonder.
+The irony lies in that we have the least amount of control over Stanley when he is finally “free”.
+This is what happens when we don’t make a single decision–the narrator takes over for us.